speedpacer/gitbash_solarized/README.md

 This is how I solarize the Git Bash terminal and vim and change the font, prompt and title.

 # Installation
-Make changes into the following files/folders:</br>
+Add or make changes to the following files/folders:</br>
 ~/.bashrc</br>
 ~/.minttyrc</br>
 ~/.vimrc</br>